BlackDragon17/Word2LaTeX/README.md

 ## Features

 - Supports italics, bold, and unordered lists
-- Makes paragraphs with font sizes 18, 16, 14, 12 into chapters, sections, subsection, and subsubsections respectively
+- Makes paragraphs with font sizes 18, 16, 14, 12 into chapters, sections, subsections, and subsubsections respectively
-- Replaces Word dashes with em-dashes and "\[Citation\]" with "\cite{Citation}"
+- Replaces Word dashes with em-dashes and "\[Citations\]" with "\cite{Citations}"